-It is difficult for a developer to perform tasks without a high-quality text editor.
-It not only speeds up the process but also allows you to add a lot of functions that will simplify the work even with the most complex code.
+All of our web development company experts use various high-quality text editors.
+It not only speeds up the development process but also allows you to add a lot of functions that will simplify the work even with the most complex code.

 There is a large number of text editors to choose from.
 Some of them are better, some are worse.
 We’ve put together a list of the best text editors for working with code, in our opinion, considering both paid and free services.